 When the AOAP approves the request for the development of a new specification, the AOAP will proceed with development.
 Parties such as ACC, ASTM, SAE, ILMA, and independent test laboratories may be requested to assist in the development process.
-Other national, regional, or international bodies-for example, Japanese Automobile Standards Organization (JASO) and Conseil Europeen de Coordination pour les Dévelopments des Essais de Performance des Lubrifiants et des Combustibles pour Moteurs [Coordinating European Council (CEC)]-may also be asked for input during this process.
+Other national, regional, or international bodies-for example, Japanese Automobile Standards Organization (JASO) and CEC - LUBRICANTS Conseil européen de coordination pour le développement des essais de performance des combustibles, lubrifiants et autres fluides utilisés dans les transports [Coordinating European Council (CEC)]-may also be asked for input during this process.